Mega Man Battle Network 5

-Development on the game started during the localization of Battle Network 4, and alongside the development 4.5: Real Operation.
+Development on the game started during the localization of Battle Network 4, and alongside the development of 4.5: Real Operation.
 It was announced in CoroCoro Comics in August 2004, with Team ProtoMan releasing in December 2004 in Japan; Team Colonel released three months later in February 2005, while both versions were released simultaneously for Western territories in June 2005.
 Battle Network 5 retains the same gameplay as its predecessor, but with the addition of "Liberation Missions" where the player must liberate squares with limited time to defeat the boss.
 The game also includes crossover content with the Boktai series by Konami.